Skip to main content

 Last updated: May 2026 | Written by RK

 Both drugs block the enzyme that converts testosterone into dihydrotestosterone (DHT) — the hormone driving androgenetic alopecia.
 They’re often discussed as if they’re interchangeable, escalating versions of the same thing.
 They’re not.
-Dutasteride suppresses about 90% of scalp DHT vs finasteride’s ~70%; it’s also FDA-approved for hair loss in exactly two countries, costs three to five times more, and has a half-life measured in weeks instead of hours.
+Dutasteride suppresses around 90% of DHT vs roughly two-thirds for finasteride; it’s also FDA-approved for hair loss in exactly two countries, costs three to five times more, and has a half-life measured in weeks instead of hours.

 If you’ve already read the DHT pillar explainer on what DHT is and why Type I vs Type II 5α-reductase matters, this article picks up where that left off — the practical decision.
 Which one to start, when to escalate, and the real reasons most dermatologists default to finasteride.